bormaxi8080/starred/README.md

 ## Vue

-- [xlmnxp/extractify.zip](https://github.com/xlmnxp/extractify.zip) - Extract and Explore compressed files online and securely
+- [xlmnxp/extractify.zip](https://github.com/xlmnxp/extractify.zip) - A client-side Progressive Web App (PWA) for secure online compressed file extraction and preview.
+Works entirely in your browser - no data leaves your device.
 - [TeamPiped/Piped](https://github.com/TeamPiped/Piped) - An alternative privacy-friendly YouTube frontend which is efficient by design.
 - [antares-sql/antares](https://github.com/antares-sql/antares) - A modern, fast and productivity driven SQL client with a focus in UX
 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!